queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 43,200

-Equipped weapons have increased heat equal to twice the weapon's base heat..
+Equipped weapons have increased heat equal to twice the weapon's base heat.

 ___Set Bonus (2 of 4).___ +1 bonus to melee attack and damage rolls.